arangodb/docs/3.8/graphs-custom-pregel.md

 Takes pairs `[cond, body]` of conditions `cond` and expression `body` and evaluates the first `body` for which `cond` evaluates to a value that is considered true.
 It does not evaluate the other `cond`s.
-If no condition matches, it evaluates to `none`.
+If no condition matches, it evaluates to `null`.
 To simulate an `else` statement, set the last condition to `true`.

 ```js